2026 Legislative Agenda

 • Support smart infrastructure projects

-• Educate, advocate for the future of transportation in Missouri, including providing revenue neutrality, highways, ports and rivers, rail, air, site redevelopment, infrastructure workforce and recommendations for the future
+• Educate and advocate for the future of transportation in Missouri, including continued and improved funding, as well as support for highways, ports and rivers, rail, air, site redevelopment, infrastructure workforce, drones and future recommendations

 • Support primary seat belt law

-Small businesses are the backbone of our economy.
-Therefore, Missouri should increase access to funding and other resources for small businesses, start-ups, and entrepreneurs to help them confidently start, grow or expand.
+• Small businesses are the backbone of our economy.
+Therefore, Missouri should increase access to funding and other resources for small businesses, start-ups, and entrepreneurs to help them confidently start, grow, or expand.
+Local communities should have a voice when new statewide regulations are being considered, as the interests of Missouri’s diverse small business community are a priority for localities.

-• State investment in tourism supports economic growth, job creation and tax revenue.
-We support increasing funding of tourism promotion and other tourism-related programs, as it would positively impact many communities across the state.
+• State investment in tourism supports economic growth, job creation, and tax revenue.
+We support increasing funding of tourism promotion and other tourism-related programs, as it would positively impact many communities and have a positive ripple effect across the entire state.

 BACK